-Minimizing costs, increasing transparency and ensuring smooth transportation.
-This is exactly what companies in the shipping industry are looking to attain by using an IoT solution.
+Minimizing costs, increasing transparency, and ensuring smooth transportation.
+These are the shipping industry’s goals when implementing an IoT solution.

 Playing with the Big Boys

-Short-term problem fixing strategies are often times implemented with isolated projects and technologies, resulting in an even greater mess for both operations and data analysts.
+Short-term fixes are often implemented with isolated projects and technologies, resulting in an even greater mess for both operations and data analysts.

-Today’s reality involves companies still operating on an analog system (paper trailed) or continuing to run as a digital island – digitally optimizing their internal processes but are not connected to 3rd parties.
+Today’s reality is that companies are still operating on an analog system (paper trailed) or continuing to run as a digital island – optimizing their internal processes, but not connecting to 3rd parties.

-One thing is clear: your competitors will be heavily influenced by a level of “digitalization”, and if you are not IoT ready – you will be out the game!
+One thing is clear: your competitors will be heavily influenced by a level of “digitalization”.
+If you are not IoT ready, you will be out the game.

 Who Can Benefit from Shipping IoT Solutions?

-The pressure to digitally optimize processes, using IoT solutions, is coming from everywhere you look politics, press, shareholders, customers, suppliers, internally etc. The truth is, if you don’t digitize your shipping operation in today’s fast-paced world, your business will be lost.
+The pressure to digitally optimize processes, using IoT solutions, is coming from everywhere – politics, press, shareholders, customers, suppliers, internally etc. If you don’t digitize your shipping operation in today’s fast-paced world, your business will be lost.

-Taking into consideration the challenges and perspectives of all those involved with the shipping transaction from point A to B, who would greatly benefit from IoT solutions?
+Taking into consideration the challenges and perspectives of all those involved with shipping from point A to B, who would greatly benefit from IoT solutions?

 Simply stated, EVERYONE: